Powerlifting: Equipped powerlifting

+Equipped squats

-Equipped lifters compete separately from raw lifters.
-Equipped lifters will wear a squat suit, knee wraps, a bench shirt, and a deadlift suit.
-These four things are what separate equipped lifters and raw lifters.
-A squat suit is made of an elastic-like material, and a single-ply polyester layer.
-This allows a competitor to spring out of the bottom of a squat (called "pop out of the hole" in Powerlifting circles) by maintaining rigidity, keeping him or her upright and encouraging their hips to remain parallel with the floor.
+For the squats, a squat suit is used for the event.
+Squat suits are typically made of an elastic-like material, and a single-ply polyester layer.
+This allows a competitor to spring out of the bottom of a squat (called "popping out of the hole" in powerlifting circles) by maintaining rigidity, keeping the athlete upright and encouraging their hips to remain parallel with the floor.
 This allows lifters to lift more weight than would normally be possible without the suit.
-There are also multi-ply suits giving the lifter even more rigidity, like that of a traditional canvas suit, with the same pop as a single-ply suit or briefs but are exponentially harder to use, and are usually reserved for the top lifters.
+There are also multi-ply suits giving the lifter more rigidity, like that of a traditional canvas suit, with the same pop as a single-ply suit or briefs but are exponentially harder to use, and are usually reserved for the top lifters.
 During the squat, lifters also tend to wear knee wraps.
-Even though knee wraps will be a sub-classification of raw lifting it will still be worn by equipped lifters.
-A raw lifter who would squat in knee wraps will have the weight lifted noted as "in wraps" to distinguish this from the other raw lifters.
-Knee wraps are made out of the same, or very similar, elastic material as wrist wraps are made out of.
-They are wrapped around the lifters knees very tightly with the lifter usually not being able to do it himself and needing someone to assist them in doing so.
+Even though knee wraps will be a sub-classification of raw lifting, it will still be worn by equipped lifters.
+A raw lifter who would squat in knee wraps will have the weight lifted noted as "with wraps" to distinguish from raw lifters using knee sleeves.
+Knee wraps are made out of similar elastic material as wrist wraps.
+They are wrapped around the lifters knees tightly.
 The knee wraps are wrapped in a spiral or diagonal method.
 The knee wraps build elastic energy during the eccentric part of the squat and once the lifter has hit proper depth the lifter will start the concentric part of the movement releasing this elastic energy and using it to help them move the weight upwards.
 It gives the lifter more spring, or pop out of the hole of the squat resulting in a heavier and faster squat.

+Equipped bench press

-For the bench press, there are also single-ply and multi-ply bench shirts that work similarly to a squat suit.
+For the bench press, there are single-ply and multi-ply bench shirts that work similarly to a squat suit.
 It acts as artificial pectoral muscles and shoulder muscles for the lifter.
 It resists the movement of the bench press by compressing and building elastic energy.
-When the bar is still and the official gives the command to press the compression and elastic energy of the suit aids in the speed of the lift, and support of the weight that the lifter would not be able to provide for himself without the bench shirt.
-In order to achieve proper tightness and fitting the lifter must be assisted when putting the bench shirt on for it is not possible to be done alone.
+When the bar is still and the official gives the command to press the compression and elastic energy of the suit aids in the speed of the lift, and support of the weight that the athlete would not be able to provide without the bench shirt.